At the start of every month, the Global Observatory posts a list of key upcoming meetings and events that have implications for global affairs.

 Since 1974, the UN Disengagement Observer Force in the Golan Heights (UNDOF) has been renewed every six months, monitoring the ceasefire agreement between Israel and Syria following the 1973 Arab-Israeli war.
 In recent months, however, the deteriorating situation in Syria has spilled over into the region, and the mission struggles with the escalation of tensions between the two countries.
 In May, Syrian rebel forces abducted four Filipino UN peacekeepers, leading the foreign minister of the Philippines to recommend pulling its peacekeepers from the force.
 Austria also announced it will pull its troops from the force if the European Union decides not to renew its arms embargo against Syria, a decision they say will compromise the security of their troops.
 The Security Council has started to pay more regular attention to the situation, requesting a report from the Secretary-General every 90 days instead of every six months and will likely continue to renew the mission’s mandate.

-- Also of Interest:• June, date TBD: The Security Council is set to further review the UN Mission in Mali (MINUSMA)’s deployment, scheduled for July.
+- June, date TBD: The Security Council is set to further review the UN Mission in Mali (MINUSMA)’s deployment, scheduled for July.
 If the Security Council finds that the security situation in MINUSMA’s area of responsibility does not meet the criteria of the reduction of major combat operations by international troops and a reduction of threat by terrorist forces, it will adjust the deployment timeline.

 - June 14: Presidential Elections in Iran